Morning Mirror Meditation: A 5-Minute Practice to Boost Self-Acceptance and Daily Focus

 A Three-Step Morning Mirror Meditation Guide

-**Step 1: Settle Your Breath (1 minute)** Stand before your bathroom mirror and softly gaze at your overall reflection without focusing on any specific feature.
+Stand before your bathroom mirror and softly gaze at your overall reflection without focusing on any specific feature.
 Inhale through your nose for four counts and exhale through your mouth for six counts.
 Repeat four to five times.
-This extended exhale activates the parasympathetic nervous system, easing your body into a relaxed state.
-Once you feel your shoulders drop, you are ready.
+This technique, known as extended exhalation breathing, stimulates the vagus nerve and activates the parasympathetic nervous system, lowering your heart rate and calming your entire body.
+When you feel your shoulders drop naturally and the tension in your jaw release, you are ready.
+At this stage, also bring awareness to the soles of your feet touching the floor—this enhances the grounding effect across your whole body.

 Tips for Making Mirror Meditation a Lasting Morning Habit

 During your first week, even one minute is enough.
 Practice only Step 2—the eye-gazing portion—for sixty seconds.
 As it becomes comfortable, gradually extend to three minutes, then five.
 The critical goal is establishing the micro-habit of pausing in front of the mirror each morning.
+Dr. Fogg's research demonstrates that the single strongest predictor of habit formation is unbroken daily consistency, not session length.

 About the Author